mcnakhaee/old_mcnakhaee.com/content/authors/admin/_index.md

 - Visitors
 ---

-My name is Muhammad and currently I am a second year PhD student in the Data Science at the University of Twente in the Netherlands.
-My PhD project is funded by ProRail, the main Dutch company responsible for maintaining the railway infrastructure in the Netherlands.
-The goal of my PhD  project is to combine machine learning and big data techniques with formal method tools such as Fault Trees to help ProRail optimize their maintenance operations.
+My name is Muhammad.

 I began my adventure in data science 5 years ago and since then I have been involved in a wide range of related projects such as machine learning for traffic accident data, social network analysis of Telegram messaging application, stock market prediction and my personal text mining projects.
+Recently I was a machine learning researcher in the Data Science at the University of Twente in the Netherlands.
+My  project as funded by ProRail, the main Dutch company responsible for maintaining the railway infrastructure in the Netherlands.
+The goal of my  project is to combine machine learning and big data techniques with formal method tools such as Fault Trees to help ProRail optimize their maintenance operations.